caiosabarros/zk_bootcamp/README.md

 In coprocessor: 6 + 8 = 14.
 Decrypted data: 14/2 = 7 = 3 + 4.
 So, in the example above, we know what's the result of the calculations made on our secrets without revealing them to the coprocessor.
+13. Homomorphic Hiding: it is the set of functions that have the following properties:
+- Given x and y, F(x) is different than F(y) is x is different than y.
+(It hasn't collisions).
+- Given F(x), it's hard to find x.
+(Just like hashing functions).
+- If F(x) = F(y), then x must equal y.
+- F(x+y) is computable from F(x) and F(y).
+Here's an example of how HH is useful for ZK proofs:
+- Alice wants to prove to Bob she knows x and y so that x + y = 3, without revealing either of them to Bob, ofc.
+- Alice then does the following:
+- She sends F(x) and F(y) to Bob.
+- Bob computes F(x+y) from the last step since `F` is a HH function.
+- Bob computes F(3).
+- Bob checks that F(x+y) = F(x).
+14. TODO: Find use cases for Zokrates protocol.
+15. Trusted Setup: ZKSnarks require a setup step to produce the `proving_k` and `vk`, the ones that will be used in the whole protocol to make the proofs and the verifications.
+It requires an amount of trust and if the details of te setup were leaked later, then whosoever have access to those will be able to create false proofs.
+Imagine someone proving falsely he's got 100 BTC.
+That's potentially harmful.
+16. An `arithemic circuit` seems to be like the `.zok` file in Zokrates.
+It's the thing that constrains the allowed inputs.
+For example, in `.zok`, the file constrains the inputs to hashes, or numbers, etc.
+17. TODO: Read Vitalik's early articles about ZKs.
+18. "Remember the real input to the ZK SNARK process is the R1CS, and not the circuit itself, so your front-end should be able to use this trick to optimize the circuit before creating the proof." from an article [R1CS](https://coders-errand.com/constraint-systems-for-zk-snarks/)
+19. R1CS is more of a verifier: it shows that an already complete computation is correct.
+TODO: Learn what's R1CS intuitevely.

 ### Class 3:
 1. (Proving Part) There's a plugin on REMIX I can use the ZoKrates plugin on Remix for ZK stuff.
 Using it, we first compile, then setup (generates the toxic waste, which is not deleted because we don't have many people for a ceremony.), then I compute (this is the providing a witness), then I generate a proof.